davidkern13/video-react-hooks/README.md

 # Usage Example

 Each hook built on the concept of React hooks, and each hook is based on a specific video event.
-These hooks are executed when the corresponding event occurs during video playback, instead of execute hook after render.
+These hooks are executed when the corresponding event occurs during video playback.
 Under the hood video-react-hooks also used React hooks.

 [Check Live Example](https://codesandbox.io/s/video-react-hooks-n9bu3d)